-This section presents the deemed savings methodology for the installation of an ENERGY STAR® certified roof.
-The installation of an ENERGY STAR® roof decreases the roofing heat transfer coefficient and reduces the solar heat transmitted to the building space.
-During hours when cooling is required in the building, this measure decreases the cooling energy use.
-During hours when heating is required in the building, this measure may increase or decrease the heating energy use depending on the project.
+Reflective roofing materials reduce the overall heat load on a building by reducing the total heat energy absorbed into the building system from incident solar radiation.
+This reduction in total load provides space cooling energy savings during the cooling season but reduces free heat during the heating season, so the measure saves energy in the summer but uses more energy in winter.
+Cool roofs are most beneficial in warmer climates and may not be recommended for buildings where the primary heat source is electric resistance.
+The measure is for retrofit of existing buildings.

 Eligibility Criteria

-Measures installed through utility programs must be a roof that meets ENERGY STAR® specifications.
+Measures installed through utility programs must be a roof that is compliant with the current ENERGY STAR® specification, effective July 2017.
 For nonresidential facilities, these criteria for a high-efficiency roof include:

 An existing roof undergoing retrofit conditions as further defined under high-efficiency condition below; a roof installed in a new construction application is not eligible for applying these methodologies.

-A roof with a low-slope of 2:12 or less
+A roof with a low-slope of 2:12 inches or less

 An initial solar reflectance of greater than or equal to 65 percent